815are/title-bug/README.md

 - `npm run watch` or `npm run compile`
 - `F5` to start debugging

+Scenario:
-Run the `Cat Coding: Start cat coding session` to create the webview.
+1. Run the `Title Bug: Start title bug` to create the webview.
+2. Run the `Title Bug: Change title of webview tab`.

+In VSCode - counter will keep old value.
+In VSCode Insiders - counter will be reset, because iframe is reloaded after title change in - (Change title)[https://github.com/815are/title-bug/blob/main/src/extension.ts#L21]